JWStarkie/PurviewAccelerator/README.md

 ## Notes

-- need to run the entire deployment script in PowerShell (run as administrator)
+- Need to run the entire deployment script in PowerShell (run as administrator)

 - Cloud file access denied error does cause issues with package installs.
 Currently registered as a bug with PowerShell package.
 Alternative way around this is to run individual Install-Module command direct in PowerShell.